 - Interest Granted: 10%

-American General Life Insurance Company (AIG) has roots that date back to 1919 when it began as a general insurance company in Shanghai, China.
-In 1926, AIG (then known as American International Underwriters) opened its first U.S. office in New York.
-In 2001, AIG acquired American General Corporation.
+Commonly known as AIG, American General Life Insurance Company dates back to the year 1919 when it started as a general insurance provider in Shanghai, China.
+It then later became known as American International Underwriters when it opened it’s first domestic office in 1926 in New York City.
+More recently, the company became AIG when it acquired American General Corporation in 2001.

-Once you’ve worked with AIG, you’ll realize it’s no surprise that they’ve worked with 18 million clients across America and paid out over $39 Billion in claims over the last 5 years alone.
+Once you’ve worked with AIG, you’ll realize it’s no surprise that they’ve worked with over 18 million other customers throughout America.
+In just the last 5 years, they’ve paid these customers over $39 Billion in claims.

 Across the board, AIG has set the standard high for most life insurance products, and are the #1 choice for many independent agents.
 Throughout their entire suite of products, they are able to balance competitive premiums with added policy benefits.
 They also excel in customer service and are known for their hassle-free application process.